 about

-Amee can often be found attempting to bake fancy things, reading fantasy or learning something new, playing and cuddling with her horde of animals, or playing video games with their family.
+Amee can often be found attempting to bake fancy things, reading fantasy, supporting her kid while she dances, playing and cuddling with her horde of animals, or playing video games with their family.
+Amee identifies as a queer and nonbinary.

 CAITY ROBINSON (she/her) is an anti-diet registered dietitian whose work focuses on providing compassionate nutrition counseling from a Health at Every Size (HAES) and social justice lens.